fpradelli94/rh_mocafe/README.md

 There are also three additional folders:
 - `0_reproduce` contains a copy of the script used to generate the simulation.
 Useful to check the exact code used to generate the results.
-- `resume` contains the data to resume the simulation (i.e. start a new simulation using the end of another simulation as initial condition).
-See `main.py` for an example.
 - `sim_info` contains:
   - `incremental_tipcells.json`: data for every tip cell at each time step.
   - `mesh_parameters.csv`: info regarding the mesh used for the simulation.
   - `sim_info.html`: info regarding the simulation [^2]
   - `sim_parameters.csv`: the parameters used in the simulation.
+  - `patient_parameters.json`: the patient-specific parameters for the given simulation

 ## GitHub and Zenodo [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7330072.svg)](https://doi.org/10.5281/zenodo.7330072)